SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 >
 > 4.6.1 Proportion of population in a given age group achieving at least a fixed level of proficiency in functional (a) literacy and (b) numeracy skills, by sex

-This target is interpreted to cover research about
+This target is interpreted to cover research about achieving minimal or functional proficiency in literacy and numeracy skills.

-* Achieving minimal or functional proficiency in literacy and numeracy skills This is closely related to target 4.1, however, with the second phrase, more hits having to do with literacy and numeracy level, but not with school / educational system as such are found.
+This is closely related to target 4.1, however, with the second phrase, we find more results about literacy and numeracy level, but not with school / educational system.

 This query consists of 2 phrases.